matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

     },
   },
 };
 ```

 Create a `test` folder, where the tests will reside.

+### Writing test files

-5. Now we can write our first test!
-Create a `test/main.test.ts` file with the following content:
+5. Now you can write your first test!
+Create a `test/main.test.ts` file with the following code:

 ```ts
 import { expect } from "chai";